syncfusion-content/blazor-docs/blazor/getting-started/blazor-maui-compatibility.md

    ![Windows machine mode](images\maui\windows-machine-mode.png)

-**Note:** If you want to run the application in android or IOS, then change the mode in the mode dropdown.
+**Note:** If you want to run the application in android or iOS, then change the mode in the mode dropdown.
 Android or iOS modes required emulator installation during initial project setup.
 Refer the [MSDN guidelines](https://docs.microsoft.com/en-us/dotnet/maui/get-started/first-app) for the setup.

 6. Run the sample, it will display MAUI Blazor app with Syncfusion Blazor Calendar component.